spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 {% info_block warningBox "Verification" %}

-Once you've finished the *Setup Behaviour* step, make sure that "NoShipment" shipment method is selected automatically while ordering only a gift card.
+When you finish the *Setup Behaviour* step, make sure that the `NoShipment` shipment method is selected automatically while ordering only a gift card.

 {% endinfo_block %}